 You can also cut energy costs by making your home more heat efficient; from simple measures such as using draft excluders to installing effective insulation in the walls and roof space.

-The South Australian government estimates that the average household can save around $215 per year by switching off their appliances5 (computers, televisions, washing machines and so on) rather than leaving them on standby.
+The South Australian government estimates that the average household can save around $215 per year by switching off their appliances (2) (computers, televisions, washing machines and so on) rather than leaving them on standby.
 With many of us working and studying at home, we’ll be spending more time on connected devices at home but it is worth taking the time to switch them off when they are no longer in use.

-Speaking of switching off, your household lighting alone generates between 8 and 15% of your energy costs6.
+Speaking of switching off, your household lighting alone generates between 8 and 15% of your energy costs (3).
 So remember to turn off lights when you’re not using them, including any rooms that aren’t occupied.

 If you haven’t replaced all of your old halogen light bulbs with LED bulbs, now’s the time to do so.
-They’re much cheaper to run and last longer.
+They can be much cheaper to run and last longer.